maZahaca/nestjs-currency-converter/README.md

 # nestjs-currency-converter

 ## Overview
-This is a simple multi-provider currency converter written in NestJS.
+This is a simple multi-provider currency converter written in TypeScript with [NestJS](https://nestjs.com).

-It uses Github Actions to build a Docker image and push it into docker hub.
+It uses [Github Actions](https://github.com/features/actions) to build a Docker image and push it into docker hub.

-It can be deployed into AWS Cloud with Terraform from `./infra/terraform`.
+It can be deployed into AWS Cloud with [Terraform](https://www.terraform.io) from `./infra/terraform`.

 ## Development